Boarding School Myths

 This video describes Appleby College’s Outdoor Education program.

-Keep in mind that while strong academics are a key focus for boarding schools, they also strive to foster independence in students.
+Remember that while solid academics are a crucial focus for boarding schools, they also strive to foster student independence.
 Boarding schools give you choices in how you spend your time and what activities to pursue so that you can determine your experience at school and grow as a person, not just academically.
-This process - of growth in independence, meeting new people and pursuing your interests - is often fun and very rewarding.
+This process - of growth in independence, meeting new people, and pursuing your interests - is often fun and very rewarding.

-Myth 4: Boarding school is for kids who are having trouble at home or school.
+Myth 4: Boarding school is for kids with trouble at home or school.

 There are two types of boarding schools - college-preparatory boarding schools and therapeutic boarding schools.
-The two are sometimes confused and can cause misperceptions that boarding schools are only for kids who are having trouble at home or school.
+The two are sometimes confused and can cause misperceptions that boarding schools are only for kids with trouble at home or school.

-College-preparatory boarding schools are geared for motivated students who are looking to explore new opportunities.
-College-preparatory boarding schools are often ideal choices for students who are already doing generally well at school and at home but would simply like to find new challenges.
+College-preparatory boarding schools are geared toward motivating students looking to explore new opportunities.
+College-preparatory boarding schools are often ideal choices for students who are already doing generally well at school and home but would simply like to find new challenges.
 These types of boarding schools are not appropriate choices for students with drug, alcohol, or behavioral problems.
 The key objective of these boarding schools is to prepare students for college through rigorous academics.
 All the schools profiled in Boarding School Review are exclusively college-preparatory boarding schools.

-College-preparatory boarding schools and therapeutic boarding schools have different missions and serve different audiences.
+College-preparatory and therapeutic boarding schools have different missions and serve different audiences.
 It's helpful to know this when looking at different schools.
-That way you can avoid common misperceptions of college-preparatory boarding schools.
+That way, you can avoid common misperceptions about college-preparatory boarding schools.

 Myth 5: It will be hard to keep in touch with my family.

-Boarding school students and their families are fortunate in that it's easier than ever to stay connected.
+Boarding school students and their families are fortunate in that staying connected is easier than ever.
 The Internet, in particular, is redefining how boarders and their families communicate.
-Boarding schools offer Internet access for their students, with most schools having access in each boarding house, and some in each bedroom.
+Boarding schools offer Internet access for their students, with most schools having access in each boarding house and some in each bedroom.
 While Internet access is regulated for use between certain hours, students can often be in daily contact with their parents.
-Depending on the school and its policies, cell phones can also be helpful in keeping families connected.
+Cell phones can also help keep families connected, depending on the school's policies.

 Keep an open mind about what you think boarding school might be like.
 The best way to learn about boarding schools is to visit one - you can learn the most about boarding school life by simply being on campus and talking to current students about their experiences.
 Start researching schools!